5 Marketing Tips for Your Small Business in 2020

 Even in the digital world in which most of the business world operates, printed marketing materials are still very effective.

 While there is a lot you can do online to make your business stand out, it is still essential to market your business offline.

 There are a ton of materials you can get printed that will almost certainly pay for themselves.
 There are the essentials almost every business still needs to get printed.
 These are typically business cards, letterheads, flyers, posters, and banners.
 Business cards, as small of an investment as it is, actually pack quite a punch with them.
 You will be carrying them with you pretty much anywhere you can.
-You can hand them out at your customers, expos you are attending, professional meetings, and even your personal social life.
+You can hand them out to your customers, at expos you are attending, at professional meetings, and even in your personal social life.